raspberrypilearning/beating-heart/en/step_3.md

 --- task ---

-**Test:** Run your code and turn the potentiometer to see how the number in the Shell and the labels in the Thonny plotter change.
+**Test:** Run your code and turn the potentiometer to see how the number in the shell and the labels in the Thonny plotter change.
 You should now see numbers between 40 and 180.

 ![A screenshot of values plotted with a range from 0 to 180.](images/plotter-bpm.png)